-A ZKIPS can be used for authentication.
-Consider for example a password that is given to the verifier.
+Motivation.
+A ZKIPS can be used for authentication and provides a mechanism that is superior traditional passwords.
+In the latter mechanism the prover provides a password to the verifier.
 Anyone who watches the prover enter the password has broken the security.
 They can now successfully authenticate as the prover.
-If the authentication used a ZKIPS and the prover follows the protocol, then anyone can watch the prover's interaction with the verifier, but they will learn nothing besides the fact that the prover is who they say they are.
+If the authentication uses a ZKIPS and the prover follows the protocol, then anyone can watch the prover's interaction with the verifier, but they will learn nothing besides the fact that the prover is who they say they are.
 In particular, no one will be able to authenticate as the prover (unless they were able to previously).
 This holds even for the computer system that the prover was using to communicate with the verifier.

 Another motivation deals with adherence to cryptographic protocols.
 Cryptographic protocols typically require secret keys for various parties.
-We would like to know that all parties correctly follow the cryptographic protocol, but to know this for certain requires knowledge of their secret key.
-Instead, we can phrase it as an NP question by saying, does there exist a secret key that would have caused the behavior we observed in the other party.
-Now we can use a ZKIPS to be convinced of this fact without learning the value of the secret key.
+We would like to ensure that all parties correctly follow the cryptographic protocol but do so without anyone revealing their secret keys.
+We can phrase adherence as an NP question by saying, does there exist a secret key that would have caused the behavior we observed in the other party.
+If we have a ZKIPS for NP (say, for 3-coloring), we can use it to be convinced of adherence without learning the value of the secret key.